Baseball is as American as the presidency itself (although the

 course, television was less advanced back then.
 She never

-the radio.
-She like to keep busy, she liked to knit during those
+radio.
+She liked to keep busy, she liked to knit during those

-it on the chair seats," she somewhat defensively noted, referring
+on the chair seats," she somewhat defensively noted, referring

-to some exquisite needlework she had done for her
+to some exquisite needlework she had done for her family.

 Her passion for the sport intensified after leaving the White

-League president Will Harridge never forgot the First Lady who so
+president Will Harridge never forgot the First Lady who so

 enthusiastically cheered on the Senators.
 At the beginning of

-each season his circuit bestowed an exceedingly
+each season his circuit bestowed an exceedingly thoughtful gift

 Every spring Mrs. Coolidge would receive a tasteful,